juizi-com/volto-GraphBlock/readme.txt

 These files get added to the customizations/components/Blocks folder

-To register IconLinkRow block, add to src/index.js
+To register GraphBlock block, add to src/index.js

 import graphSVG from '@plone/volto/icons/slider.svg';
 import { Edit as GraphBlockEdit, View as GraphBlockView} from './components/Blocks/GraphBlock';